 Potential Reasons for Your Calgary Knee Pain

 We have previously discussed Baker’s Cysts and what causes them, but this is a very likely scenario for knee pain in Calgary.
 If you feel a distinct swelling behind your knee accompanied by joint stiffness or an inability to flex the knee fully, you should consider seeking medical advice.

 Knee injuries that are long-standing or have recently occurred can both cause discomfort or pain in the affected area.
 Knee injuries will often be the result of an individual’s choice or lifestyle, so determining if this is the cause of your knee pain may involve considering your medical history.

-Ligaments are a fibrous connective tissue that connects bones to one another.
-Overstretching, injuries and deteriorative conditions can all cause tears in the ligament.
-Although the length and design of ligaments allows them to tear in any place along their length, if you feel pain around your knee, a tear may be the underlying cause.
+Ligaments are fibrous connective tissue that connects bones to one another.
+Overstretching, injuries, and deteriorating conditions can all cause tears in the ligament.
+Although the length and design of ligaments allow them to tear in any place along their length, if you feel pain around your knee, a tear may be the underlying cause.